 Finally, if you find yourself in a situation with frequent shortages or overstock, it’s time to revisit the previous section on cycle counts.

-Once you know your usage, you now get to decide how much to order for your veterinary clinic.
+Once you’ve forecasted demand, your Veterinary Ordering Strategy should determine how much and how often to order to balance availability and cash flow.
 You may be tempted to order the larger size.
 A bigger size saves you some cost, and maybe you don’t have to worry about ordering that drug for a while, so there is a mental relief.
 However, ordering the larger size means that the item sits on the shelf for longer, and you tie up the ordering budget with stuff you can’t use immediately.
 We would call this “Opportunity Cost.”
 There is also a literal “Carrying Cost” of the medication, but in most cases, that is trifling.

 The Complicated Way